 Another great option during the winter is choosing brands that use plastic bottles.
 We offer a select range of the most popular Diamine colors in 30ml plastic bottles, making them affordable and easy to transport.
 These are a good alternative to the standard 80ml Diamine glass bottles which can often break in transit during the cold months.
 Because of the 80ml glass bottle shape, and how the bottles tend to move around inside their box, they’re a bit more prone to breaking as the ink freezes and expands.
 The 30ml plastic bottles solve that problem!

-Other brands with plastic bottles include Visconti and 3oz bottles of Noodler’s Ink (albeit temporarily, they will be changing back to glass in the upcoming months).
-The Polar ink collection from Noodler’s is designed to be freeze resistant so consider trying one of these colors as well.
+Other brands with plastic bottles include Visconti and Robert Oster.
+The Noodler’s Polar ink collection from Noodler’s is designed to be freeze resistant so consider trying one of these colors as well.

 So cozy up this Winter and get writing!
 Let us know if you have any other questions about ordering or shipping during the cold months – we’re happy to help.